Rwanda’s National Forest Policy

 - At the Volcano national park, revenues gained from tourism are shared by the communities around the park.

 Rwanda lies at the heart of the Albertine Rift eco-region which is one of Africa’s most biologically diverse regions, home to some 10.3% of the earth’s mammal species and 40% of the continent’s mammal species (402 species).
-Rwanda has three national parks; the Akagera National Park, the Nyungwe National Park and the Volcanoes National Park, all of them being transboundary.
+Rwanda has four national parks: the Akagera National Park, the Nyungwe National Park and the Volcanoes National Park, all of them being transboundary.
+Recently, the Gishwati Mukura natural forests have been gazetted as a National Park.

 The natural forest cover in Rwanda dramatically declined by 65% in the 40 years after 1960.
 This decrease was partially fuelled by the genocide, state collapse and breakdown of law and order in 1994 which led to a sky-rocketing demand for wood to reconstruct the country.
 The general population in Rwanda heavily depends on forest services, as forests help prevent land degradation and provide watershed protection, thus making agriculture viable.
 A majority of the Rwandan population work in agriculture and over 96 % of them use wood as a major source of domestic energy.

-High population density and growth rates have led to over-harvesting, triggering land degradation and with it food insecurity, aggravation of poverty as well as loss of wildlife habitat and plant species.
+High population density and growth rates have led to over-harvesting, triggering land degradation and as a result food insecurity, aggravation of poverty as well as loss of wildlife habitat and plant species.
 This situation had worsened because of an insufficient number of forest technicians, infrequent forest projects and an increased population which led to the new national forestry policy in 2004.

 The policy turns to a variety of implementation means including: